Nelyx/action-calver/README.md

 ### `default_branch`

 Name of the default branch.
-For builds from other branches, the branchname is used as a pre-release suffix in the environment variable and output.
+For builds from other branches, the branch name is used as a pre-release suffix in the environment variable and output.
 Default `refs/heads/main`.

 ### `format`